 The village of Gásadalur, surrounded by the highest mountains on Vágar, enjoys a panoramic view over the isle of Mykines.

 Until recently the village of Gásadalur was the only village on the Faroe Islands without road connection to other villages.
-The path over the mountain, where the post was carried three times a week, was the only connection to the outside world.
-Now the isolation is broken by a tunnel, but the cozy atmosphere of the village is still intact.
+Then, the path over the mountain, was the only connection to the outside world.
+The postman carried the post over the mountain three times a week.
+In 2004 the Faroese Parliament built a tunnel to Gásadalur which broke the isolation.
+However, the cozy atmosphere of the village is still intact.

 Whether you choose to hike the old post route or drive through the newly built tunnel, the village is a very special and unique place to visit characterised by its isolation until recently.
 A place undiscovered, yet full of magic.